20 Outdoor Activities to Enjoy with your KidsAmber Brandt

 - Increases their attention span.

 In addition, there is developing research that suggests outdoor play can boost academic performance, improve sleep, reduce symptoms associated with ADHD, and even decrease a tendency toward bullying.
 Plus, when your child experiences nature with a parent or loved one, bonding, communication, and shared enjoyment are developed and strengthened.
-There’s no end to the outdoor adventures you and your child can enjoy this summer, even on rainy days – but here is a list of 20 to help get your wheels turning:
+Even as summer break draws to a close, there are still many outdoor adventures to be had.
+Here’s a list of 20 ideas:

 - Sidewalk chalk or paint.